American Century Championship: 2020s

-In 2020, fans were unable to attend due to the COVID-19 pandemic.
+On June 4, 2020, it was announced that fans would not be allowed on the course due to the COVID-19 pandemic.
 On Friday, July 10, in Round One of the 31st annual American Century Championship, former Buffalo Bills defensive tackle Kyle Williams held the first round lead after scoring 25 points, followed by Smoltz who was five points back.
 Fish, Wagner, and Palmer all scored 18 points each.
 On Saturday, July 11, Round Two was highlighted by Mardy Fish's historic round as he set the single round modified Stableford scoring system record with 37 points, breaking the previous mark held by Mark Rypien and Josh Scobee whilst also posting a 63 in total strokes.
 He started his second round with a bogey on the first hole, but would then make ten birdies on his round, including birdying the final five holes, jumping him into the lead and giving him a three-point lead over Williams.
 Smoltz was 18 points behind Fish.
 Despite playing from the front tees, this broke the competitive course record of 64 at Edgewood Tahoe Resort, which was set in 1984 by World Golf Hall of Famer Lee Trevino.
 On Sunday, July 12, before Round Three, two-time defending champion Tony Romo was forced to withdraw after sustaining a wrist injury, ending Romo's quest for a three-peat.
 Fish would not relinquish his 36-hole lead as he went on to win the tournament scoring 76 total points.
 Williams finished in second place nine points behind Fish.
 John Smoltz's consistency found him in third place after scoring 58 total points and Curry rallied on Sunday to score 26 points and finish fourth after scoring a combined 56 total points.